craigbarnes/ltcn/README.md

 Goals and features:

-* Support parsing any valid Lua table constructor that consists of only string, number or boolean keys and string, number, boolean or table values.
+* Support parsing any valid Lua table constructor that consists of string, number or boolean *keys* and string, number, boolean or table *values*.
-* Allow comments and whitespace in the same inter-token positions as Lua does.
+* Allow comments and whitespace in the same positions as Lua does.
 * In the absence of errors, produce the same table structure as Lua's [`load`] function (in text mode), given the same input.
-* Ignore a single `return` keyword before the opening, outermost brace, as a convenience for the above.
+* Ignore a single `return` keyword before the outermost opening brace, as a convenience for the above.
-* Provide the same security advantages as `JSON.parse` does, as compared to `eval`, for parsing input originating from untrusted sources or networks.
+* Provide the same security advantages as `JSON.parse` does, as compared to `eval`, for parsing input from untrusted sources or networks.

 Non-goals:

-* Support for tables as keys.
+* Allowing tables as keys.
 This was supported at one point, but every use case I could think of would have required additional features (that clash with other goals) in order to be useful.
 * Support for structures that require more than a single table